mgcth/mysgen/README.md

 # mysgen
-A very simple static site generator used for [mladen.gibanica.net](https://mladen.gibanica.net) built using Python, Markdown and Jinja2.
+A very simple static site generator used for [mladen.gibanica.net](https://mladen.gibanica.net) built using Python and Jinja2.

 The configuration file should contain the following:
 ```